 Of course, the average person isn’t completely fooled.
 But he is shepherded in a direction the cultural elites have chosen.
 Lower-class hourly laborers sometimes have the most accurate and unbiased opinions about beauty, simply because they’re not engaged in the same signaling games.
 They don’t feel the compulsion to echo opinions that are considered respectable in high society.

 The broad social effect of cultural elites’ malfeasance is evident even in areas that would seem to be immune to interference.
 Consider sexual preferences, for instance.
 The fashion industry tricks many young women into chasing the elongated, emaciated figure it promotes.
-They believe they’re on the path to true beauty and sexual success.
+They feel as if they’re on the path to true beauty and sexual success.
 Few men will endorse the fashion industry’s ideal physique, but they do hedge their bets.
 They typically only admit to preferring women who fall in between their real preferences and the respectable ones.

 In sum, the good taste signaling game causes confusion and widespread preference falsification that damages our broader society.
 It directs money and talent at fraudulent forms of “beauty,” and deprives genuine beauty and art of resources and attention.

 In a well-functioning society, social status is closely aligned with genuine good, and therefore even morally mediocre people strive to do good deeds.
-Perverse status competitions like the good taste game break this alignment.
+Perverse status competitions like the good-taste game break this alignment.
 When elites add their own ulterior motives to the mix, sometimes promoting bad art for the sake of social engineering or political advantages, the resulting brew is both potent and dangerous.
 That’s why we need to critique negative-sum status competitions openly and vocally.

 III.
 A genealogy of taste

 Nevertheless, there is a positive reason to engage in this feigning and grasping after cultivated taste.